marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 gem 'neo4j', github: 'andreasronge/neo4j'
 {% endhighlight %}

 Let's start with a dead simple app.
 Two models: `Artist` and `Music`.
-One artist can interpret many musics (`has_n(:musics).to(Music)`), and a music belongs to a artist.
+One artist can interpret many musics, and a music belongs to a artist.

 I will not paste the application code here on this blog post since we are using the unstable version of the neo4j gem, and much of the code could become outdated quickly.
 Instead of replicating code here, you can check the [live demo](http://interpretations.herokuapp.com) which is running on Heroku, and the updated [source code](https://github.com/tomasmuller/interpretations) on my Github account.

-Before you dive into the demo application code, just let me highlight some key points about the usage of the Neo4j gem on a Rails app:
+Before you dive into the demo application code, just let me highlight some key points about the usage of the neo4j gem on a Rails app:

 - Delete the db folder of your project.
 We aren't going to use migrations or a seeds file.
 - Pick the frameworks you want from Rails, [changing Active Record by Neo4j](https://github.com/tomasmuller/interpretations/config/application.rb).
-Don't forget to remove any reference to active_record on your app's `config/environments/*.rb` files.
+Don't forget to remove any reference to active record on your app's `config/environments/*.rb` files.
 - Configure [where is your Neo4j instance](https://github.com/tomasmuller/interpretations/config/application.rb).
 During
 the development you can connect on `localhost:7474`.
 On Heroku we are going to use the great [GrapheneDB](http://www.graphenedb.com/) which provides Neo4j graph database as a service.
+[Use the add-on for this](https://devcenter.heroku.com/articles/graphenedb).
 - [Add `Neo4j::ActiveNode` to the models](https://github.com/tomasmuller/interpretations/models).
 Here the fun begins.
 Each model class will represent a node, a entity on a graph.
 And as you should remember, a node contains properties and relationships.
 The neo4j gem gives us [a nice API to compose](https://github.com/andreasronge/neo4j/wiki/Neo4j-v3#property)